SmitCSx/SmitCSx/README.md

 <h1 align="center">Hi 👋, I'm Smit Chaudhari</h1>
 <h3 align="center">Passionate and driven computer science graduate with a strong interest in software engineering and AI.</h3>

-- 🔭 I’m currently working on **Andromeda X1,** a project to combine my coding skills with my passion for astrophysics :)
+- 🔭 I’m currently working on **Andromeda X1,** a project to combine deep learning  with my passion for astrophysics :)

 - 🌱 I’m currently learning **React**